 Compared to chickens, guinea fowl are low-cost and low-maintenance, and do a standout job as chemical-free pest control.
+Learn all about guinea fowl care.

 Like officious little men in baggy gray suits, the guinea fowl scuttle up and down our driveway.
 Since dawn, they’ve been scouring our orchard for beetles, locusts, spiders, and ticks.
 Now they are ready to patrol our yard and garden for ants, cockroaches, flies, wasps, termites, cutworms, grubs, and snails.
 The guinea fowl are relentless in their pursuit.